yahoolinovich/cryengineFPS/README.md

 # cryengineFPS

 A personal FPS project in cryEngine.
-I'm currently working on a momentum based system with wallrunning.
+I'm currently working on a First Person movement system with wallrunning.

 Update June 22: